mchung/heroku-buildpack-wordpress/README.markdown

 The buildpack bootstraps a Wordpress site using the [mchung/wordpress-on-heroku](http://github.com/mchung/wordpress-on-heroku) project template.
 That repo contains everything required to configure Wordpress on Heroku.

-Enabling the following Wordpress plugins will also enhance performance.
+Enabling the following Wordpress plugins will also speed things up.

 * `heroku-sendgrid` - Instructs phpmailer to send email with Sendgrid
 * `wpro` - Instructs Wordpress to upload everything to S3
 * `batcache` - Instructs Wordpress to use memcached to cache everything
 * `memcachier` - Uses a better memcached plugin
 * `cloudflare` - OPTIONAL.
 If Cloudflare is installed, the plugin instructs Wordpress to play nicely with CloudFlare.
 It sets the correct IP addresses from visitors and comments, and also protects Wordpress from spammers.
-The free version doesn't support SSL.
+Keep in mind that the free version doesn't support SSL.

 There are also several config files for configuring the performance of Wordpress on Heroku.